Monsoon Plantation Drive Under 10BTT To Be Launched At Shakarparian On Aug 5 - UrduPoint

 Monsoon Plantation Drive Under 10BTT To Be Launched At Shakarparian On Aug 5

-An official of the Ministry of Climate Change said on Friday that it will be carried out at 100 acres recovered land in Shakarparain where a cricket stadium was planned to be built, in line with the orders of the apex court.
+An official of the Ministry of Climate Change said that the plantation would be carried out at 100 acres recovered land in Shakarparain where a cricket stadium was planned to be built, in line with the orders of the apex court.

 He said the recouped land had a boundary wall around the entire area where it had few trees at the corners of the boundary wall while the rest of the patch or middle area, had only shrub growth.